phoerious/InsertCoin-Docs/README.md

    the en-US folder, rename it to your language and start translating.
  * The docs are written in Markdown, a very simple markup language.
 You might already know it from several blogs or wikis.
-These files MUST have the extension  *.markdown* (only lowercases, not spaces).
+These files MUST have the extension  *.markdown* (only lowercases, no spaces).
 Otherwise they will be ignored by the staging server.
 If you want to upload other files (e.g. images) create a folder called *assets* in your current directory.
 This folder can contain files with any extension.
    Note that each file should at least contain one first-level heading.
 This is